From Wikipedia

 Description

-[edit]The sweet white violet grows from 6 to 12 inches high.
-They grow small white flowers in spring and early summer.
-The lower petals have purple veins.
-The upper petals are often twisted or bent backwards.
-The stalks are a reddish tinged.
-They grow 1-2 inch long heart shaped leaves with a few scattered hairs.
+[edit]The sweet white violet grows 6 to 12 inches tall and produces small white flowers in spring and early summer.
+The lower petals feature purple veins, while the upper petals are often twisted or bent backward.
+The stalks have a reddish tint, and the heart-shaped leaves, 1–2 inches long, bear a few scattered hairs.

 The white violet has demonstrated a weak ability to respond to climate change by shifting its flowering time in some areas of its range.[citation needed]